cse-labs/res-edge-labs/README.md

 [Lab](./labs/res-edge-labs/deploy-res-edge/README.md#inner-loop-with-res-edge): Deploy Resilient Edge Data Service to Codespaces

+## Assign a Group to a Namespace

+- Res-Edge uses `Groups` to allow applying to multiple clusters at the same time
+- In order for a `Namespace` and associated `Application(s)` to deploy to a Cluster, you must `assign` a Group(s) to the Namespace
+- This lab will demonstrate:
+  - Assigning the `Store Group` to the `imdb Namespace`
+  - Running cicd locally
+  - Reviewing, committing, and pushing the changes to your GitHub repo

+[Lab](./labs/res-edge-labs/assign-groups-to-namespace/README.md#assign-groups-to-namespace): Assign a Group to a Namespace

 ## Ring Deployment

 Application teams often want to deploy new versions of their app(s) to a growing subset of clusters.
 Res-Edge uses [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), `Groups`, `Namespaces`, and `Applications` to provide `ring deployments`.
 This lab demonstrates ring deployment using Res-Edge and Kustomize